semseiizsak/odin-recipes/README.md

-# odin-recipes
+# Odin-recipes
+This is a basic website project.
+The goal is to gradually upgrade this project to the point that it feels like it worths money.
-Basic website project.
-Idea is based on the Odin Project.
+The idea is based on the Odin Project©.